Pomax/bezierjs/README.md

 A node.js and client-side library for (cubic) Bezier curve work.

-For a Demo and the API, hit up either http://pomax.github.io/bezierjs or read the souce (./lib for the library code, start at `index.js`, or beziertest.js for how to use the library).
+For a Demo and the API, hit up either [pomax.github.io/bezierjs](http://pomax.github.io/bezierjs) or read the souce (`./lib` for the library code, start at `index.js`).

-Build with `npm test`, which runs both the build and test.
-For the

-For comments and questions, [tweet at me](https://twitter.com/TheRealPomax) or just file an issue.
+To rebuild, simply use `npm test`, which runs both the build and tests (which aren't very test-like atm, they just allow you to valid two curves.
+More to come).
+For comments and questions, [tweet at me](https://twitter.com/TheRealPomax) or file an issue.

-The code in this repo is MIT licensed.
+This code is MIT licensed.